A Pumpkin Pasta Recipe like you’ve never had it before! It’s ultra creamy, full of fall flavor, and topped with the most addictive crunchy topping.

 Recipe Notes

-Note 2: Packaged grated Parmesan (in the can) is very salty and won't melt as nicely in this recipe.
-We highly recommend grating a block of Parmesan cheese on the small holes of the grater for ultra-fine cheese shreds.
-Alternatively, useย finely grated Parmesan cheese.
+Note 2: Pre-grated Parmesan (especially the kind in a can) is too salty and doesn’t melt well.
+For best results, grate a block of Parmesan cheese on the small holes of the grater (or on a microplane) for ultra-fine cheese shreds.

 Nutrition